mridul2899/mridul2899/README.md

 ---

-Credits to [Catalin Pit](https://www.youtube.com/watch?v=p5hf8i-OzlQ) for the tutorial for making a good README for the GitHub profile.
+Credits to [Catalin Pit](https://www.youtube.com/watch?v=p5hf8i-OzlQ) for the tutorial on making a good README for the GitHub profile.

 <!--
 **mridul2899/mridul2899** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.